 Dr. Vijay Malik

 Using Sales Growth as a Screening / Shortlisting Criteria

-I have attended your workshop in Mumbai and I must say it was one of best class I have ever attended.
+I have attended your workshop in Mumbai and I must say it was one of the best class I have ever attended.

 I have many doubt sir, which I encountered after returning home.
 I will send you my query one by one.